sammiee5311/sammiee5311.github.com/_posts/2020-09-07-Deep Learning.md

 ## sigmoid and tanh

+If I have to predict among 2 categories, it's better to use a sigmoid function.
+However, It's better to use a sofmax fucntion if there are more than 3 categories. <br>
 Sigmoid and Tanh essentially produce non-sparse models because their neurons pretty much always produce an output value. <br>
 It can be occured vanishing gradients problem.

+## Relu

+Relu function is more faster and has less problem with vanishing gradients problem.

+## Cross Entropy

+Cross Entropy usually comes out with one-hot encoding.

 ## specify the bounding boxes